Vinegar and Honey

 “True.”
 The Elf/Human/Kin-Rin maiden said with a shrug.
 “However, back in the beginning no one would have thought to separate us out if we didn’t look different.
 We would have just been gifted Humans, not ‘Elves’.
 We would have become the Ruling Class instead of the Slave Race!”

 Ithican couldn’t respond.
-He was grateful that he was already on his knees for his fever had hit a pitch that forced him to breath quick and shallow to keep from passing out.
+He was grateful that he was already on his knees for his fever had hit a pitch that had caused him to start breathing quick and shallow.
 The Elf maiden watched him struggle for breath unconcerned.
 Kneeling down in front of Ithican she changed her eyes and hair back to their damning Elven shades.

 As an answer to her own question she placed her hand over Ithican’s heart.
 He drew a sharp breath.
-Her touch, just as is it had when he’d actually been with the Doe, instantly released him from both the fever and the painful grip that crushed his heart.
+Her touch, just as is it had when he’d actually been with the Doe, released him from both the fever and the painful grip that crushed his heart instantly.
 The relief washed over him like clean water.

 Ithican closed his eyes and lost himself in the comforting sensation.
 Every deep breath cooled his fiery mind further.
-His racing pulse slowed, and if it stopped completely he knew that he wouldn’t care.
-However his heart kept beating strong.
+His racing heart slowed, and if it stopped completely he knew that he wouldn’t care.
+However it kept beating strong.
 The Elf maiden pushed Ithican back, easily forcing him to lie down.
 She laid down next to him never taking her hand away from his chest.

 Struggling to remain silent Ithican bit down on his lip till it bled.
 The contrasting pain only brought the pleasure of the Elf maiden’s magical touch into sharper focus.
-He dug his fingers into the soft mossy earth and arched his back to get closer to the hand that rested on his heart.
+Arching his back to get closer to the hand that rested on his heart he dug his fingers into the soft mossy earth.
 In response the Elf maiden increased the power she held over him.

 Something in his heart broke, or snapped back into place, he couldn’t figure out which.
 Ithican sang out as he had at the hand of the High Priest, only this time the cry was not one of anguish, far from it.
 Pitched in the opposite direction the note was a song that could end a war if fell upon the right ears.